-Let us concentrate on the following singlet partonic reaction: \beq \gamma^*+u(vl)\bar{u}(\bar{v}l) \to d(uk) \bar{d}(\bar{u}k), \eeq where $l=k-q$.
-This process can proceed via the topology of the rightmost two-loop diagram in Fig.~\ref{Representative:Feynman:Diagrams}.
-Had we naively employed the covariant projection technique, we would end up with the PS amplitude which bears wrong Lorentz structure and contains the unwanted divergences.
-The origin of this nuisance can be traced to the fact that taking a Dirac trace containing a single $\gamma^5$ is ill-defined in dimensional regularization.
+Had we naively employed the covariant projection technique~\cite{Chernyak:1983ej}, we would end up with the two-loop PS amplitude which bears wrong Lorentz structure and also contains the unwanted divergences.
+Unsurprisingly, the origin of this symptom can be traced to the fact that taking a Dirac trace containing a single $\gamma^5$ is a rather subtle issue in dimensional regularization.

-In passing we note that the similar symptom has already been encountered in the previous calculation of one-loop QCD correction to DV$\eta $P, where the ‘t Hooft-Veltman-Breitenlohner-Maison (HVBM) scheme was employed~\cite{Duplancic:2016bge}.
-Unfortunately, this prescription would be exceedingly complicated in our two-loop calculation.
-In this work, we adopt an alternative, simpler method to overcome the $\gamma_5$ problem.
+In passing we note that similar symptom has already been encountered in the previous calculation of NLO QCD correction to the DV$\eta $P process, where the ‘t Hooft-Veltman-Breitenlohner-Maison (HVBM) scheme was employed there~\cite{Duplancic:2016bge}.
+In this work, we adopt a simpler method to overcome the $\gamma_5$ problem.